 Withdrawal Requirements at the Counter

 To make a withdrawal at a Bank of America counter, you will need to fill out a withdrawal slip and show identification.
 The withdrawal strip will require you to fill in the date, your name, the account number you wish to withdraw from, and the amount you want to withdraw.
-Acceptable forms of ID include a driver’s license, state-issued photo ID card, passport, a U.S. Armed Services ID with a photo, or other government-issued photo ID.
+You’ll also need to show a photo ID.
+Acceptable forms of ID include a driver’s license, state-issued photo ID card, passport, a U.S. Armed Services ID with a photo, or other government-issued ID.